awaispasha7/Simon-Frontend/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for the Stories We Tell application.
+This guide will help you set up Google OAuth authentication for the Chat application.

 ## Prerequisites